MauroAntonino/desafio-API-RESTful/README.md

 # desafio-API-RESTful

-"To execute the project, all you need to do is run the following command:
+To execute the project, all you need to do is run the following command:

 <code>
 docker compose build